snowplow/documentation/docs/visualizing-your-data/snowplow-web/v1/index.md

 The **Page Analytics** view is aimed at giving insight into how the visitors interact with your web page.

-The `bounce rate` visualisation is essentially about the inverse of engagement rate, it shows the ratio of non-engaged sessions over the total sessions.
+The `bounce rate` visualization is essentially about the inverse of engagement rate, it shows the ratio of non-engaged sessions over the total sessions.

 There is also a pivot heat map called the `Entrance vs exit points` which show the top 10 most visited first pages based on total session_id count and displays the total sessions where the session ended (from the same top 10 pages only).